 Dan Price’s decision to pay a $70,000 minimum wage went viral in 2015.
-His decision came after an employee, Jason Haley, pointed out to him the disparity between Price’s CEO salary of and his own.
+His decision came after an employee, Jason Haley, pointed out to him the disparity between Price’s CEO salary and his own.
 At that time, Price was paying himself $1.1million and Haley was on just $35,000.

 With some soul-searching Price gradually began to raise the salary of his employees, and finally came to a decision to create a minimum salary across the board for everyone in his company of $70,000.
-Price resolved to meet the costs of the increases from his own salary, reducing it to $70,000.
+To achieve this, Price resolved to meet the costs of the increases from his own salary, reducing it to $70,000.
 A significant commitment.

 A fierce debate

 Price’s actions sparked a fierce debate.
 The debate veered from the extremes of labelling Price a “Modern Day Robin Hood,” inspiring many other business owners to review and increase salaries.
 For some, Price was simply seeking publicity.
 They deemed his strategy a massive failure.